Geun

-Geun, also spelled Gun, Keun, or Kun, is a rare Korean family name, a single-syllable Korean given name, an element in some two-syllable names, and a historical Korean unit of measurement for weight.
+Geun, also spelled Gun, Keun, or Kun, is a rare Korean family name, a Korean given name, and a historical Korean unit of measurement for weight.

 Family name

 As a family name, Geun is written with one hanja, meaning "axe" (斤; 도끼 근), also the name of the unit of weight sometimes called "catty" in English.
-It has one bongwan: Cheongju, Chungcheongbuk-do, in what is today South Korea.
+It has one clan: Cheongju, Chungcheongbuk-do, in what is today South Korea.
 The 2000 South Korean census enumerated that there were 242 people with this family name.

 Given name

-People with the single-syllable given name Geun include:
+People with the given name Geun include: